imsingh/angularfire2/README.md

 to pass it to login correctly.
 Instead you may choose to pass the configuration in through DI.
 This helps keep your components modular because they can simply call `login` and it will use whichever options were provided through DI.
-You can use the `firebaseAuthConfigMethod` to generate a `Provider` object which you can pass to DI like so:
+You can use the `firebaseAuthConfig` Method to generate a `Provider` object which you can pass to DI like so:

 ```typescript
 import {bootstrap} from 'angular2/core';